rust-lang/reference/src/items/modules.md

 `crate::util::config`     | `util/config.rs` |

 > **Note**: Prior to `rustc` 1.30, using `mod.rs` files was the only way to load
 > a module with nested children.
+Rust 2018 added the new naming convention to be more consistent with modules that don't have submodules, and to avoid having many files named `mod.rs`.

 ### The `path` attribute